-The rain sensor switches on the dipped beam headlights when the windscreen wipers have been operating continuously for a few seconds and it switches the lights off when the continuous or interval wipe is switched off for some minutes ⇒ page 130.
+The rain sensor switches on the dipped beam headlights when the windscreen wipers have been operating continuously for a few seconds and it switches the lights off when the continuous or interval wipe is switched off for some minutes ⇒ page 129.

-When the automatic dipped beam light control is connected but the dipped beam lights are off, the warning lamp AVTO lights up on the light control \Rightarrow Fig. 73.
+When the automatic dipped beam light control is connected but the dipped beam lights are off, the warning lamp AVTO lights up on the light control ⇒ Fig. 73.
 If the automatic control switches on the dipped lights, the instrument and control lighting is also switched on.

-• Even if the automatic headlight control is switched on, the dipped beam headlights will not be switched on with fog.
+Even if the automatic headlight control is switched on, the dipped beam headlights will not be switched on with fog.
 Therefore, the dipped beam must be switched on manually.

-- If the daylight driving automatic light function is switched on, the fog lights or rear fog light cannot be switched on in addition. - The use of the lighting described here is subject to the relevant statutory requirements. - Do not put stickers on the windscreen in front of the sensor.
+- For those vehicles with the automatic headlight system, when the key is removed from the ignition, the audible warning will only sound if the light control is in the position >< or g○ if the vehicle is not fitted with the coming home function. - If the daylight driving automatic light function is switched on, the fog lights or rear fog light cannot be switched on in addition. - The use of the lighting described here is subject to the relevant statutory requirements. - Do not put stickers on the windscreen in front of the sensor.
 This may cause disruptions or faults in the automatic lighting system. - To avoid damage to the tail lights, the lights mounted on the rear lid go off when the rear lid is opened (depending on the country).

-Daytime driving lights
+Daytime lights